DanyAdhi/Dchat/README.md

 4. Open this application directory using cmd.
 5. Write "react-native run-android", then press enter.
 6. Wait for the process to complete, then the simple notes application will be installed and open on your mobile

+## Setup Firebase
+The most important from this app is the database, you must setup the database first at firebase.
+You can follow the instructions how to create a real time database [here](https://www.metizsoft.com/blog/real-time-firebase-integration-with-react-native)
+After you create a real time database at firebase and you got a Web Configuration, you must put the firebase web configuration at this file [AuthLoadingScreen](https://www.metizsoft.com/blog/real-time-firebase-integration-with-react-native)

 ## Preview Video for This App
 See this application demo <a href="https://drive.google.com/file/d/1o2jMcN9GVfyfzbIg9NHaTR3u1m8NKV9Y/view?usp=sharing">here!</a>